lachlandee/simple-chat/README.md

 # simple-chat
-A simple chat program, built in java.
+A simple command line chat program, built in java.

 ## To run